Niceboy0829/Botkit/readme.md

 |--- |---
 | rtm_open | a connection has been made to the RTM api
 | rtm_close | a connection to the RTM api has closed
+| rtm_reconnect_failed | if retry enabled, retry attempts have been exhausted

 ## Receiving Messages